Nine Major Train Mishaps Occurred From Aug 2018 To August 2020 - UrduPoint

 "The Directorate of Public Relations has circulated different video messages over social media for the awareness and information of general public regarding crossing the railway crossings in a safe way," he said.

-The official said there will be conversion of old age kerosene oil based signals with light emitting diode on main line as it had better visibility.
+The official said there would be conversion of old age kerosene oil based signals with light emitting diode on main line as it had better visibility.

 He said the training and refresher courses were being conducted regularly at the Pakistan Railway academy Lahore and regular inspections in accordance with prescribed standards and quota.